Drums

 Four directions pattern

-I first select a piece of rawhide suitable for a drum, no holes or thin spots.
+I first select a piece of rawhide suitable for a drum, with no holes or thin spots.
 I cut the pattern for the drum from the hide.
-I then soak it for at least 24 hours.
+I then soak the hide for at least 24 hours.
 I also cut and trim the lacing.
 I lace up the head using a "four directions" pattern (see photo).
-After lacing I let the drum dry for another 24 hours.
+After lacing, I let the drum dry for another 24 hours.

 Painted Drums

-- I draw each design by hand, on each drum, making each drum unique
+- Each design is drawn by hand, directly on the drum, making each drum unique.

-- My original designs in permanent light-fast acrylic based inks
+- The original designs are drawn in permanent light-fast acrylic-based inks.

-- I have over twenty-five additional designs not pictured here.
+- There are an additional 25 designs not pictured here.
 If you don't see what you want, email me.

 - Buffalo rawhide tends to be darker and thicker than elk.
-I try to pick the best piece possible to bring out the qualities of design.
-I usually recommend elk for the painted drums.
+The best pieces are chosen to bring out the qualities of the design.
+Elk is the recommended choice for painted drums.

 Wandering Wolf

 There is an old story about an ancient flood that forced the first wolves to separate in order to find higher ground.
-After much howling the wolves were reunited, as well as making the first contact with humans.
+After much howling, the wolves were reunited as well as making the first contact with humans.
 I have shown Wolf searching for his kin.
-Wolves were known for their strength, agility, courage and ability to communicate.
-In traditional stories there is a link between Wolf and Orca that suggests transformation, not only physically, but spiritually as well.
+Wolves were known for their strength, agility, courage, and ability to communicate.
+In traditional stories, there is a link between Wolf and Orca that suggests transformation, not only physically, but spiritually as well.
 Traditional renditions of Wolf usually include a long snout, long ears, sharp teeth, and some form of a curved tail.
 This design is available only on a 16" diameter drum.
-Comes 16" X 3" elk or buffalo with drum stick.
+Size is 16" x 3" elk or buffalo.
 Hand painted.

 Whale Couple